davidldenton/portfolio_returns/README.md

 A portfolio's performance is often calculated as it's total price return - the difference between the iniital value and the current value.
 This method overlooks returns from other sources such as dividends and stock splits.
 This dashboard calculates a portfolio's total return by adjusting the initial value of each position for dividends and splits and then comparing the adjusted number to the current value.
 The portfolio's aggregate results are also compared to the total return of the S&P 500, as represented by the SPDR S&P 500 ETF from State Street (SPY).

 ### Instructions
 Select the ticker symbol, purchase price & date, and the number of shares from the scrolling bar on the left.
-If the purchase price is left at zero, the closing price on the purchase date will be used.
+If the purchase price is left at the default value (zero), the closing price on the purchase date will be used.
 Separate purchases of the same security should be entered individually.

 Results are then displayed in two windows: a table of values at the top, and a comparison chart at the bottom.
 1. Data table